hguomin/danfossiotbootcamp/Lab03 - Development of you IoT Hub device.md

 # Purpose
-Develop an simulated Azure iot hub device
+Develop an simulated Azure iot hub device and learn major capabilities of Azure IoT Hub including:
+1. Send device to cloud message from device to cloud
+2. Invoke device direct method from cloud
+3. Send cloud to device message from cloud to device

 # Steps